-- work and learn from experts in the field to design and deliver a proactive action plan, that includes community engagement approaches, to enable better and more open opportunities for the diverse UK population to direct, influence and shape our work
+- Work with, and learn from, experts in the field to design and deliver a proactive action plan that includes community engagement approaches to enable better and more open opportunities for the diverse UK population to direct, influence and shape our work

 What other organisations are involved?